pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/about.md

 When I am not working, I usually experiment with cooking, especially Indian and Chinese food and listen to Indian classical music.
 I keep on trying new things from time to time, from painting to photography, from writing poetry to reading about history.

 Thanks for stopping by at my website!

-<b> If you want to reach out for collaboration, discussion or just to chat, please feel free to email me at guhaniyo@msu.edu.
+<b> If you want to reach out for collaboration, discussion or just to chat, please feel free to email me at pnyogi1@jhmi.edu.
 (I check my email regularly) </b>

 contact informations
 ------
 Pratim Guha Niyogi (প্রতিম গুহ নিয়োগী) <br/>
 Pronouns: he/him/his <br/>
-Department of Statistics and Probability <br/>
+Department of Biostatistics <br/>
-Michigan State University <br/>
+Johns Hopkins Bloomberg School of Public Health <br/>
-619 Red Cedar Road, C511 <br/>
+E3136 615 North Wolfe Street <br/>
-East Lansing, MI 48824
+Baltimore, MD, 21205 <br/>

-Email: guhaniyo@msu.edu <br/>
+Email: pnyogi1@jhmi.edu <br/>
 Alternative Email: pgniyogi@gmail.com